 Erin Alamed: Director of Volunteer & Community Outreach

 When Erin was offered a position at HSCC at the beginning of 2015 she was ecstatic!
-She is so proud to be working with such an amazing staff and know so many awesome volunteers who do so much to help the animals in our comminuty.
+She is so proud to be working with such an amazing staff and so many awesome volunteers who do so much to help the animals in our comminuty.
 To call herself lucky would be an understatement.

-Chelsea Beauregard Kiessling: Animal Care & Adoptions
+Chelsea Beauregard Kiessling: Animal & Customer Care Support

 Having grown up with all sorts of animals, from cats and dogs to birds and reptiles, Chelsea developed a love and respect for them all.
 While in the social work field she fostered numerous dogs through a local rescue and knew that she wanted a job that combined both of her passions: helping people and helping animals.
 HSCC has been a chance to do just that.
 Chelsea enjoys working with people who share those same passions and for an organization that is always striving to improve the lives of animals, both in and out of the shelter.

 A native Vermonter and lifelong animal lover, Amanda comes to HSCC after several years working in the health and wellness field.
 After graduating from the University of Vermont in 2011 with a degree in Nutrition & Food Science, she pursued certifications in personal training, group fitness instruction, and health coaching.
 Along the way, Amanda began to dabble in blogging, web design and social media management.
 While she has spent her professional life focusing on people, animals are really who are closest to her heart.

 Amanda grew up with several pets - including a sassy Pomeranian named Toffee Bear whom was a part of the family for almost 16 years - and also has significant experience taking care of others’ animals through pet sitting.
 In 2016, she adopted her own furry best friend, a Corgi-Beagle mix named Rocky (although you can also call him by his Instagram name, @grumpsnstumps).